Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 1) We get to start with a passive activity.
 How much easier is it to start our sermon prep if we know we get to start with a passive activity?
 Sermon prep feels less overwhelming if we get to start by listening or reading.

-2) We can't help but absorb the techniques of these experts when we are immersed in their work.
+2) We can't help but absorb their techniques when we are immersed in their work.
 It's no coincidence that great writers are great readers.
 Enjoy your favorites and trust that this exposure is improving your craft.

 • If you recorded yourself reading the lessons (as I recommend you do each Sunday or Monday), start by listening again.